koenrane/KR-new-site/content/overcoming-clinginess-in-impact-measures.md

 > It may be possible to use the concept of a causal counterfactual ([as formalized by Pearl](https://www.amazon.com/Causality-Reasoning-Inference-Judea-Pearl/dp/052189560X)) to separate some intended effects from some unintended ones.
 Roughly, "follow-on effects" could be defined as those that are causally downstream from the achievement of the goal...
 With some additional work, perhaps it will be possible to use the causal structure of the system's world-model to select a policy that has the follow-on effects of the goal achievement but few other effects.

 > [!summary]
-> I outline a solution to the clinginess problem and illustrate a potentially-fundamental trade-off between assumptions about the autonomy of humans and about the responsibility of an agent for its actions.
+> I outline a solution to the clinginess problem and illustrate a potentially fundamental trade-off between assumptions about the autonomy of humans and about the responsibility of an agent for its actions.

 Consider two plans for ensuring that a cauldron is full of water: (1) filling the cauldron, or (2) filling the cauldron and submerging the surrounding room.